prajjwal1/generalize_lm_nli/README.md

 ```

 ### Adapter Networks
 For this, you'll be required to switch from HF `transformers` to [Adapter Transformers v2.1](https://github.com/Adapter-Hub/adapter-transformers).
 This installation may cause issues with rest of the codebase because it relies on older version of `transformers`.
-It is recommended that you either create a new environment or install the `transformers` again.
+It is recommended that you either create a new environment or install the `transformers` again if you again want to switch to `transformers` and not use Adapter Transformers.

-`train_adapter` parameter freezes the encoder and train only the adapter
+`train_adapter` parameter freezes the encoder and trains only the adapter

 ```bash
 python3 train_adapter.py \\